- What Is The Average Life Expectancy In Canada?

 - Dealing with an Aging Population: Canada is not unique in its aging population dilemma.
 This demographic revolution involves health and social care dilemmas.

-- Mental Health: Mental health and associated problems (addiction, stress) are areas that need some serious improvement to continue to hover near the top of the list in life expectancy.
+- Mental Health: Mental health and associated problems (addiction, stress) are areas that need some great improvement to continue to hover near the top of the list in life expectancy.

 - Access to Healthcare: A major focus is on access to health care services.
 Denominator and more emphasis should be on the equity perspective of health care services to all, especially in the deprived areas.